Brighton railway station: Former operators and services

 Until 1967 a service operated between Brighton and Birkenhead Woodside via Redhill, Reading, Oxford, Birmingham Snow Hill, Wolverhampton Low Level, Shrewsbury and Chester.
 The stock was provided on alternate days by British Railways successors to the Southern Railway and the Great Western Railway being the Southern Region and Western Region.

 Until December 2007, South West Trains operated regular services to Reading and Paignton via Worthing and Chichester.

 Until December 2008 CrossCountry and its predecessors operated services to Birmingham New Street and beyond.

 Until May 2018, Brighton was served by an hourly service to Ashford International via Eastbourne.
-Now, all Ashford trains run from Eastbourne.
+Now, all Ashford trains terminate at Eastbourne.

-Until May 2022, Great Western Railway operated limited services to Bristol Temple Meads and beyond.
+Until May 2022, Great Western Railway operated limited 3 car services to Bristol Temple Meads and beyond.

 Disruptions to services from the station

 Football matches at the Falmer Stadium are served by train services from Brighton to Falmer.
 A queuing system is in operation from 2 hours before kick off for trains departing from platforms 7 and 8.
 The stadium's 31,800 capacity means these queues are large close to kick off.
 After the game, fans leave the station via the emergency gates, and a queuing system is in operation for West Coastway Line services departing from platforms 1 and 2.

 The Lewes Bonfire night, usually on 5 November, attracts large numbers of people, many travelling through Brighton station.
 As a result, Southern operate a queuing system from the afternoon onwards.

 The London to Brighton Bike Ride in June each year attracts large numbers of cyclists.
-As a result, Southern ban bicycles from many trains on the day, and on the following day they operate a queuing system at Brighton station.
+As a result, Southern bans bicycles from many trains on the day, and on the following day it operates a queuing system at Brighton station.
 The train operators had in the past allowed bicycles on trains for the many cyclists returning to London.